vodquang96/django-anymail/docs/index.rst

 Version |release|

-.. attention:: **EARLY DEVELOPMENT**
+.. attention:: **PRE-1.0**

-   This project is undergoing rapid development to get to a 1.0 release.
-   Before 1.0, minor version bumps might include breaking changes.
+   Although several projects are using this package in production, the API and feature set are still evolving, and the package has not yet reached 1.0 status.
+Before 1.0, minor version bumps might include breaking changes (following semantic versioning rules).
    Please check the
    `release notes <https://github.com/anymail/django-anymail/releases>`_